Bougainville conflict: Ceasefire and aftermath

 A peace agreement was reached in 2001, leading to a roadmap to the creation of an Autonomous Bougainville Government (ABG).
 Yet Ona refused to play any part in the peace process, and, with a small minority of fighters, broke away from the BRA.
 Throughout the decade, he continued to resist overtures to participate in the new government, occupying an area around the mine which remained a no-go zone and declaring himself 'king' of Bougainville before dying of malaria in 2005.
 Elections for the first ABG were held in May and June 2005 with Joseph Kabui elected president.

 In March 2006, Dr Shaista Shameem of the United Nations working group on mercenaries asked Fiji and Papua New Guinea for permission to send a team to investigate allegations about the presence of former Fijian soldiers in Bougainville.
 In 2011 it was reported that former PNG Prime Minister Sir Michael Somare had alleged that Rio Tinto played a role in the civil war by helping finance the actions of the PNG government in Bougainville during the conflict in an attempt to allow the mine to be reopened.
 The Bougainville government was given control of mining on the island following the passage of the Bougainville Mining Act in March 2015; however, the Panguna mine remains closed.

 The war has been described by John Momis, President of the Autonomous Region of Bougainville, as the largest conflict in Oceania since the end of World War II.
 PNGDF casualties during the fighting were believed to include more than 300 killed.
-Meanwhile, the Australian government estimated that anywhere between 15,000–20,000 people could have died in the Bougainville conflict.
+Meanwhile, the Australian government estimated that anywhere between 15,000 and 20,000 people could have died in the Bougainville conflict.
 However, more conservative estimates put the number of combat deaths as 1,000–2,000.
 Other sources estimated that around 10,000 Bougainvilleans died of violence or disease during this period, while over 60,000 Bougainvilleans were living in internally displaced persons' camps by the mid-1990s and thousands more had fled to nearby Solomon Islands.

 Independence referendum

 A condition of the peace agreement was that a referendum on Bougainville's political status would be held within 20 years, scheduled sometime between 2015 and 2020.
 In January 2016 the Autonomous Bougainville Government and Government of Papua New Guinea agreed to establish the Bougainville Referendum Commission.
-The Commission was tasked with making preparations for a vote on Bougainville's future political status in 2019.
+The commission was tasked with making preparations for a vote on Bougainville's future political status in 2019.
 In late November and early December 2019, a non-binding referendum on independence was held with an overwhelming majority voting for independence.

-In July 2021, an agreement was reached between the governments of Papua New Guinea and Bougainville, in which Bougainville will gain independence in 2027 pending approval of the PNG government.
+In July 2021, an agreement was reached between the governments of Papua New Guinea and Bougainville, in which Bougainville will gain independence during September of 2027 pending approval of the PNG government.